Davek145/openhab-multiuser-proxy/README.md

  - Get all available Items;
  - Get a single Item;
  - Get the state of an Item;
- - Get the item which defines the requested semantics of an Item;
+ - Get the Item which defines the requested semantics of an Item;
+ - Get item persistence data from the persistence service;
+ - Analyze an Item;
  - Send a command to an Item;
  - Initiate and change Item state tracker connection.

 ## Access to Sitemaps

-**NOT MAINTAINED:** This is legacy Basic UI Sitemaps functionality and it is no longer maintained in version 2 of openHAB MultiUser Proxy.
+**NOT ACTIVELY MAINTAINED:** This is legacy Basic UI Sitemaps functionality and it is no longer maintained in version 2 of openHAB MultiUser Proxy.
-Functionality is provided and shall be working, however by default these routes are turned off in [nginx](nginx/README.md).
+Functionality is provided and shall be working, however by default these routes are turned off in [nginx](nginx/README.md) and [NodeJS](#configuration-options).

 A client can access a Sitemap if at least one of the following conditions is fulfilled:
 - Sitemap name exactly matches with the client's user id;